Ruunyox/slurmvision/README.md

 Simple tool for browsing, inspecting, canceling SLURM jobs.
 Greatly inspired by mil-ad's [stui](https://github.com/mil-ad/stui).
 Please be aware of your cluster's rules (if any) concerning 'squeue'/'sinfo' polling request frequency.
-Currently a minimum of 10 seconds for a polling interval is enforced by default.
-If you wish to modify this software to poll more frequently, do so at your own risk (per the license) and/or after consultation with your cluster admin(s).
+Currently a minimum of 10 seconds for a polling interval is suggested by default.
+If you wish to poll more frequently, do so at your own risk (per the license) and/or after consultation with your cluster admin(s).
 Enjoy!

 ## Install